Bhavya171/LLM_From_Scratch/README.md

 # LLM_From_Scratch
-This is the Code which i wrote for the book Build a Large Language Model from Scratch by Sebastian Rashcka
+This repository are the files of my understanding from the book Build a Large Language Model from Scratch by Sebastian Rashcka